 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer and ways to lower your risk.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Viral hepatitis can be passed from person to person through exposure to another person's blood or bodily fluids.
 This can happen through injury, by sharing needles during drug use, or by sexual contact.
-In the case of hepatitis B, an unborn baby or infant can get the virus if the mother has it, although this can be avoided by vaccinating the baby.
+In the case of hepatitis B, an unborn baby or infant can get the virus if the mother has it.
+This can be avoided by vaccinating the baby.

 If you develop acute hepatitis B or C and then “clear the virus,” you have no increased risk of liver cancer.
-Only people who do not clear the virus, known as “carriers,” have an increased risk.
+Only people who do not clear the virus and have a persistent infection have an increased risk.
 Your doctor will be able to perform blood tests that tell if you have cleared the virus.

 Cirrhosis.
-Cirrhosis develops when liver cells are damaged and are replaced by scar tissue.
+Cirrhosis develops when liver cells are damaged and replaced by scar tissue.
 Most cirrhosis in the United States is caused by alcohol abuse.
 Other causes are viral hepatitis (types B and C, as mentioned above), too much iron in the liver from a disease called hemochromatosis, and some other rare types of chronic liver disease.
+Combined alcohol abuse and hepatitis virus infection puts people at high risk of cirrhosis and HCC.

 Obesity, NAFLD, and diabetes.
 Obesity causes fat to be deposited in the liver, which leads to a condition known as NAFLD.
 Over the past decade, strong evidence has emerged suggesting that NAFLD and diabetes, a related disorder, are increasingly important risk factors for HCC in the United States.